adambard/learnxinyminutes-docs/haxe.html.markdown

 class TypedefsAndStructuralTypes {
     public static function example(){
-        // Here we're going to use typedef types, instead of base types. var t1:FooString = "some string";

         /*
+           Here we're going to use typedef types, instead of base types.
+           At the top we've declared the type "FooString" to mean a "String" type.
+         */
+        var t1:FooString = "some string";

+        /*
-           We can use typedefs for "structural types".
+           We can use typedefs for "structural types" as well.
 These types are defined by their field structure, not by class inheritance.
 Here's an anonymous object with a String field named "foo":
          */

-        var fooObj = { foo: 'hi' };
+        var anon_obj = { foo: 'hi' };

         /*
-           Remember back at the top where we declared the FooObj typedef?
-           Since fooObj matches that structure, we can use it anywhere that a "FooObject" is expected.
+           The anon_obj variable doesn't have a type declared, and is an anonymous object according to the compiler.
+However, remember back at the top where we declared the FooObj typedef?
+Since anon_obj matches that structure, we can use it anywhere that a "FooObject" type is expected.
          */

         var f = function(fo:FooObject){
             trace('$fo was passed in to this function');
         }
-        f(fooObj); // call the FooObject signature function with fooObj.
+        f(anon_obj); // call the FooObject signature function with anon_obj.

         /*
            Note that typedefs can have optional fields as well, marked with "?"